-5) CABE - Chartered Institute of Building Engineers

-Latest news: Fire Safety Act and Regulations

-- Changes to Building Regulations for fire safety in specific types of buildings - On 1 June 2022, the Department for Levelling Up Housing and Communities (DHLUHC) announced the outcome of its consultation on extending controls on use of combustible materials, and additional fire safety measures in higher risk buildings.
-These will come into force on 1 December 2022. - Further information on the Changes to the Building Regulations and - More details can be found in the Amendment Document issued by DLUHC - Coming into force of Schedule 1 of the Fire Safety Act relating to Fire Risk Assessments - The Fire Safety Act 2021 will come into force in 2023, but ahead of this Section 1 Premises to which the Regulatory Reform (Fire Safety) Order (FSO) applies and Section 3 Risk-based guidance about the discharge of duties under the FSO of the Act commenced on 16 May 2022. - Fire Safety Act Commencement Prioritisation Advice - Information on commencement of Section 1 and 3 of the Fire Safety Act - o Fire Risk Assessment Prioritisation Tool

-Key publications from CABE

-Setting the Bar - a blueprint to improve competence for those working on higher risk buildings and drive culture change has been set out by a cross-industry group representing more than 150 organisations, including CABE, in the fire and built environment industries.
-Access Setting the Bar - Final Report

-Also: Access Safer people, safer homes: Building Safety Management

-Access the Chartered Association of Building Engineers for further information. and Access Building Engineer website

-6) RICS - Royal Institution of Chartered Surveyors

-- RICS recognise the huge importance of property, land, construction and the built environment.
+- Falling behind: The impact of Universal Credit on rent arrears for council tenants in London. - Making Housing Affordable after Covid-19: A follow up report from the Affordable Housing Commission. - Making Housing Affordable Again: Rebalancing the Nation's Housing System: The final report of the Affordable Housing Commission.
+5) CABE - Chartered Institute of Building Engineers Latest news: Fire Safety Act and Regulations Changes to Building Regulations for fire safety in specific types of buildings - On 1 June 2022, the Department for Levelling Up Housing and Communities (DHLUHC) announced the outcome of its consultation on extending controls on use of combustible materials, and additional fire safety measures in higher risk buildings.
+These will come into force on 1 December 2022. - Further information on the Changes to the Building Regulations and - More details can be found in the Amendment Document issued by DLUHC - Coming into force of Schedule 1 of the Fire Safety Act relating to Fire Risk Assessments - The Fire Safety Act 2021 will come into force in 2023, but ahead of this Section 1 - Premises to which the Regulatory Reform (Fire Safety) Order (FSO) applies and Section 3 - Risk-based guidance about the discharge of duties under the FSO of the Act commenced on 16 May 2022. - Fire Safety Act Commencement Prioritisation Advice - Information on commencement of Section 1 and 3 of the Fire Safety Act - Fire Risk Assessment Prioritisation Tool Key publications from CABE Setting the Bar - a blueprint to improve competence for those working on higher risk buildings and drive culture change has been set out by a cross-industry group representing more than 150 organisations, including CABE, in the fire and built environment industries.
+Access Setting the Bar - Final Report Also: Access Safer people, safer homes: Building Safety Management Access the Chartered Association of Building Engineers for further information. and Access Building Engineer website 6) RICS - Royal Institution of Chartered Surveyors - RICS recognise the huge importance of property, land, construction and the built environment.
 Through their market surveys and research, they aim to advance the thinking of the profession and raise the profile of the industry.
 Note: Latest research published by RICS is covered earlier within Knowledge Foundations and under Other News > RICS Market Surveys.

-As of February 2025, the latest news & insights include:
+As of May 2025, the latest news & insights include:

-- News, Insights & Opinion - Justin Sullivan becomes RICS President for 2025 (01/25) - Rates Ease, Keys, Please: UK Housing Market shows promise moving into Q4 (09/24) - Building Safety Act FAQs and Information (07/24) - Digital Transformation / Tech Partner Programme - - The role of Digital Twin Technology in Construction and Building Operations (12/24), - o Flood Risk Impact on UK Commercial Properties, & - Urbanisation - - The planet of cities: peak population and urbanisation in the next 100 years (11/24) - Fire Safety - - Cladding External Wall System (EWS) FAQs (3/25), - RICS Fire Safety Hub read the latest guidance and development from RICS in the area of fire safety, - Also: The future of BIM An overview of what BIM is and how it is evolving.
+- News, Insights & Opinion - Building Safety Act FAQs and Information (5/25) - Protect the profession: shape the financial crime standard (04/25) - Digital Transformation / Tech Partner Programme - Al and Automation in Residential Property Valuation (3/25).
+Related link - Wicked problems in construction: managing risk posed by using Al, - Flood Risk Impact on UK Commercial Properties - Urbanisation - The planet of cities: peak population and urbanisation in the next 100 years (11/24) - Fire Safety - o Cladding External Wall System (EWS) FAQs (5/25), - RICS Fire Safety Hub read the latest guidance and development from RICS in the area of fire safety, - Also: The future of BIM An overview of what BIM is and how it is evolving.